|

 Lerner lays bare some painful and embarrassing features of the Big Bang Theory.
 He covers the history of science in a nutshell, and ventures into other fields related to the human condition, fields that may yet be accessible to inquiry by the scientific method -- the nature of life and other self-organizing systems, Quantum Mechanics and the idea of free will, and the role of echo systems in filtering energy in a cooperative and competitive-cooperative, game-of-life, Gaia world.

-If these topics seem a bit too Velikofskian, wait until you examine with Lerner the step-by-step exposition of these themes.
+Wait until you examine with Lerner his step-by-step exposition of these themes.
 He begins by mentioning the problems with current Cosmology, the not-so-often advertised problems of Big Bang.
 Here are some:

 Lerner offers alternatives from the plasma perspective, which some readers may find strange at first.
 But he takes us through his exposition, step by step, with many examples of both scale and kind.
 Much of the first part of the book, is devoted to the elucidation of Big Bang, and to the enumeration of its problems.